osrf-migration/vrx-wiki/VRX 2019 Results.md

 ## Phase 1: Hello World ##

+For [Phase 1 of the VRX challenge](https://bitbucket.org/osrf/vrx/wiki/events/19/phase1_helloworld) teams were tasked with creating a video to demonstrate their ability to setup, provision and run the VRX virtual environment.
+This first step, "Hello World", showed that teams are well on their way to being able to submit full solutions for the next step, [Phase 2: Dress Rehearsal](https://bitbucket.org/osrf/vrx/wiki/events/19/dress_rehearsal).

+Below are links to the 15 videos submitted by student and faculty teams from universities around the world.
+ We laughed, we cried, they it was better than Cats.

 Affiliation | Team  | Video URL
 ------------- | ------------- | -------------
  Embry-Riddle Aeronautical University|  ERAU_Minion | https://www.youtube.com/watch?v=e6H1vsERfyI